mine-cetinkaya-rundel/errormoji/README.md

 ## Translations

-- Operation not allowed without an active reactive context 👩‍⚕️🔪 🚫 ❌ 🏃‍↔️ 📖
+- Operation not allowed without an active reactive context: 👩‍⚕️🔪 🚫 ❌ 🏃‍↔️ 📖

-- Exited with status 1
-🚶‍♂️⬅️🚪  🔱  👑  1️⃣
+- Exited with status 1: 🚶‍♂️⬅️🚪  🔱  👑  1️⃣

-- Execution halted
+- Execution halted: 💉🛑
-💉🛑

-- Package or namespace load failed
-📦/📛🌌 🚚 ☹️
+- Package or namespace load failed: 📦/📛🌌 🚚 ☹️